While it is suggested to start with The Noa material, here are some more “advanced” examples.

 Noa’s legendary comment on the picture of “Femme fatale”

 This example has also been released in a post, but it is repeated here because it is so funny and intelligent.
-What an impressing interpretation of a peace of art!
+What an impressing interpretation of a piece of art!

 I got this picture as a present from my stepfather many decades ago, and somehow I have kept it all those years, on the wall of a sleeping chamber.
 It is Femme fatale in action, isn’t it?